MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/overview.md

 ### Publish to AppSource

-AppSource, formerly known as Office Store provides a convenient location for you to distribute your Microsoft Teams app, as well as other Office 365 extensibility types, such as Office add-ins and SharePoint add-ins.
+AppSource, formerly known as Office Store provides a convenient location for you to distribute your Microsoft Teams app and other Office 365 extensibility types, such as Office add-ins and SharePoint add-ins.
 Follow our guidelines to [submit your app to AppSource](./appsource/publish.md).

 ## Government Community Cloud (GCC) organizations

 Choose where to upload your custom app package as a GCC administrator.

 ### Upload your custom app directly to Teams

  As a GCC tenant administrator, you can choose whether to upload a custom app to your tenant environment or to publish it to your tenant app catalog.
 Microsoft does not own or control your custom applications, therefore, you must ensure that all endpoints are compliant with your organization's requirements.
 Additionally, if the app solution includes a bot or message extension, you must complete the [Bot Framework](https://dev.botframework.com/) registration as follows: